scetx/datax/README.md

 Highlights:
 * _Severe toxic_ and _threat_ comments usually include words aboutd eath and severe crime
 * For PUBG, a larger proportion of toxic comments are severely toxic (e.g. 10% for PUBG Twitter compared to 2% for LoL Twitter)

+The summary reports can be viewed in this [reports_folder](https://github.com/pl2599/GGWP-Toxic-Behavior/tree/main/reports)